 What’s more, is that many of South Africa’s largest businesses operate throughout Sub-Saharan Africa.
 Meaning their customer base consists of several different cultures, languages and needs.

-Meaning marketers have to build a website and create content that caters to different languages, currencies and even devices being used.
+Marketers must build a website and create content that caters to different languages, currencies and even devices being used.

-There is a great HubSpot Research report that analysed the content preferences of countries all across the world, check it out over here.
+There is a great HubSpot Research report that analysed the content preferences of countries all across the world; check it out over here.

 So how does anyone create effective content for such a diverse audience?